 In order to persuade the Judge to make an order changing the current practice, you will need an experienced family law attorney to assist you in representing your case.
 A licensed attorney will be able to assist you in preparing documents and evidence that will help you present your case to the Court.

 Factors Affecting Educational Choices

 How will we decide on where the child goes to school?

 Where a child attends school is a serious matter of consideration.
 Many factors go into shaping your child’s future when it comes to their education.
 If you are seeking to change the current practice, call now to schedule an appointment with a licensed attorney, qualified to practice law in the State of California.

-A skilled attorney can offer you a free consultation and advise you on how to best handle your legal matter.
+A skilled attorney can advise you on how to best handle your legal matter.
 Educational decisions involving your child can be a complicated matter.
 It’s best to get the opinion of a licensed attorney so that you can make an informed decision.

 For more information about child custody, click on one of the following links: